whiteknight6766/KoboldHAPlugin/README.md

   1. Click Settings<br><p>
   2. Click Voice Assistants<br><p>
   3. Click Add Assistant<br><p>
-      3a.
+      a.
 Name: Again a human friendly name, your choice. <br><p>
-      3b.
+      b.
 Conversation agent: You should see the human friendly name you entered during initialization.
 Chose that. <br><P>
       *** all other options are up to you.
 TTS and STT are not part of this scope.
 This is just a conversation agent.
 Wyoming protocol and "google en com" works well enough for me.
 See these guys: https://github.com/rhasspy/wyoming-faster-whisper<br><P>
       I do suggest setting up a unique wake word.
 I am useing "ok nabu" for device control and a second assistant all together with ok jarvis for the kobold conversation agent.
   Repeat as many time as desired for different Kobold agents. one anonymous, one with your API Key, one with your significant others api key, you do you. <br><P>